 How do I join?

-If you’ve visited and have decided that you would like to join with us, please let Phillip Lovelady, Jon Davis or a member of the session know (email@example.com).
-From time to time we have new member’s classes, or we may simply have a class together.
+If you’ve visited and have decided that you would like to join with us, please let Pastor Miller or Phil Lovelady know.
+We have a new member’s class you can take to learn more.
 The purpose of this class is to introduce you to every facet of our church’s faith and life, giving you an opportunity to know us better and ask questions along the way.
-Requirements for church membership are fairly simple, and yet important.
-You’ll be asked to meet with the session (board of elders).
-This isn’t an intimidating interview!
-But it is important that the session can know that you possess the knowledge requisite for active faith in the Lord Jesus Christ, and rely for salvation on his merits alone.
+Requirements for church membership are simple, yet important.

 I like the Westminster Confession of Faith, but I’m not sure I agree with every word of it.
 Would I be welcome as a member?

 Certainly!
 It isn’t necessary that the members of the church adopt the Westminster Confession as their own.
 What is necessary is that one has a sincere profession of faith in Christ.
 When someone joins the church, here are the five things they need to agree with – the vows they will make before the congregation, answering in the affirmative these four questions:

 - Do you believe the Bible, consisting of the Old and New Testaments, to be the Word of God, and its doctrine of salvation to be the perfect and only true doctrine of salvation?